 Rooted in the Westminster College mission, the mission of the Residence Life program supports the academic endeavor of students.
 Further, the Residence Life program supports the quest for excellence that Westminster College espouses for all students.
 To this end, the following are learning outcomes for students involved in the Residence Life program:

-Residence hall rooms are assigned with the understanding that they will be occupied for the entire academic year.
+Westminster College is a residential college, which means that students are required to live on campus all four years and room assignments are made with the understanding that they will be occupied for the entire academic year.
 All full-time undergraduate students are required to live in a College residence hall unless at least one of the following criteria is met:

 Commuter status is reserved only for students who are living in the permanent home of one or both parents or legal guardians.
 In order to obtain commuter status, written and verbal notification from the parent or legal guardian is required.
 Additionally, a student must be living within 30 driving miles of the College to be eligible for commuter status.
 Students wishing to commute the following academic year should notify the Office of Student Affairs of their intention by June 1.
 Notification after June 1 will result in a contract breakage fee of $125.

-Jeter Smith, Associate Dean for Student Affairs for Residence Life and Student Conduct
+Francesca Manilla, Assistant Dean for Student Affairs: Residence Life and Student Engagement

 Patrick Bussiere, Area Coordinator: Housing